Close Search

 $105.00

-Nevada’s 2024 big game seasons and application regulations are available, which is the application booklet you use to apply for Nevada’s 2024 big game tags.
-You can download a copy from their website at www.eregulations.com/nevada/big-game/.
-The 2024 Nevada application period is March 25-May 8.
+Nevada’s 2026-2027 Big Game Seasons and Applications regulations are available.
+Be sure to refer to this application booklet when applying for Nevada’s 2026 big game tags.
+You can download a copy from the website at www.eregulations.com/nevada/hunting/big-game.
+The 2026 Nevada application period is March 23 through May 13.
 Applications must be submitted by 11 p.m.
-(PST) on the deadline day.
-Results will be released by May 17th.
+PDT on the deadline day.
+Results will be released by May 29.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!